Inspecting and Editing Knowledge Representations in Language Models: Detecting Errors

-\paragraph{Results} The Prior column of \cref{tab:classification} shows results for the factual error detection task.
+The Prior column of \cref{tab:classification} shows results for the factual error detection task.
 We report both the F$_1$-measure and $\phi$ coefficient \citep{Matthews1975,Chicco2020} to capture how well each method predicts true negatives (model will produce correct outputs) as opposed to just true positives (model will fail).

-In the prior knowledge setting, \ourmethod outperforms all methods (in F$_1$ and $\phi$) except for the Shortcut model, which is trained directly as a classifier for this task.
-These results highlight the fact that \ourmethod finds directions that capture attributes in context, and these directions are specific to trained LMs.
+In the prior knowledge setting, \ourmethod outperforms all methods (in F$_1$ and $\phi$) except for the shortcut model, which is trained directly for this task.
+Even when trained to perform representation editing, \ourmethod finds directions that align with models' unedited representation of true facts, and these directions are specific to trained LMs.